 About Professional Physician Coaching

 The American Medical Women’s Association (AMWA) offers group and one-to-one coaching as an invaluable member benefit to support your professional growth, achieve work/life satisfaction, and career advancement.
 Unlike therapy, effective professional coaching does not have a predetermined agenda or make any assumptions about your needs.
-Rather, physician coaching is a process in which you are able to accelerate your professional development through the insights gain so you can attain your desired goals, fulfill your career aims, or arrive at a satisfying work/life balance.
+Physician coaching focuses on helping you to accelerate your professional development.
+It helps you to gain insights and forge pathways to attain your desired goals, fulfill your career aims, or arrive at a satisfying work/life balance.

 Coaching allows you to focus on bringing out the best qualities of yourself personally and professionally.
 Whether you want to reassess your career choice, find greater professional fulfillment, tackle signs of burnout, gain confidence in returning to work, or address an issue that has you stalled, working with a physician coach is a wonderful way to allow yourself to move forward.